 </NEX>

-<P>The Russian prefix raz- serves as a rich illustration, reflecting all of the characteristics of polysemy cited in our definition in (2).
-Raz- is a single linguistic form (a morpheme with allomorphs ras- and razo-) with seven meanings that are more or less distinct from each other and related to each other.
+<P>The Russian prefix raz- serves as a rich illustration, reflecting all of the characteristics of polysemy cited in my definition in (2).
+Raz- is a single linguistic form – a morpheme with the allomorphs ras- and razo- – and has seven meanings that are, to various degrees, distinct from and related to one another.
 Extensions of the meaning of raz- are motivated by metaphor and metonymy.
 The meaning of raz- is in a dynamic relationship with its immediate context, in particular the verb to which it attaches.
-Table 2 presents the examples above rearranged to display the variation in the meaning dynamic between the prefix and the simplex verbs to which it attaches.
+Table 2 rearranges the examples given here so as to display the variation in this dynamic relationship between the prefix and the simplex verbs to which it attaches.

 <TAB2>

+9.45

-In the top portion of Table 2, the semantic overlap is strong, and the meaning of raz- is very similar to the meaning of the imperfective simplex verb.
+In the upper part of Table 2, the semantic overlap is strong and the meaning of raz- is very similar to the meaning of the imperfective simplex verb.
 Ripping apart is a means to take something apart, branching out is a means of spreading, melting is a means of dissolving, and we have a tautology of ‘swell’ with swell.
-The prefixes in examples like those in the top of Table 2 have traditionally been termed “empty prefixes”, cf. Šaxmatov (1952: 201–202), Avilova (1959 and 1976), Tixonov (1964 and 1998), Forsyth (1970: 38–43), Vinogradov (1972: 395–424).
-The approach suggested here is instead that we observe semantic overlap of the type described in Section 2, here an overlap of the meanings of the prefix and the verb.
-The semantic overlap interpretation of prefixes in such combinations is supported by Vey 1952, van Schooneveld 1958, Isačenko 1960, Gorbova 2011, and Janda et al. 2013.
+The prefixes in examples like those in the top of Table 2 have traditionally been termed ‘empty prefixes’ (Šaxmatov 1952, 201–202; Avilova 1959, 1976; Tixonov 1964, 1998; Forsyth 1970, 38–43; Vinogradov 1972, 395–424).
+The approach suggested here is that we observe instead semantic overlap of the type described in Section 2: an overlap of the meanings of the prefix and the verb.
+The semantic overlap interpretation of prefixes in such combinations is supported by Vey (1952), van Schooneveld (1958), Isačenko (1960), Gorbova (2011), and Janda et al. (2013).

-The middle portion of Table 2 presents combinations where the meaning of the imperfective simplex verb is compatible with the meaning of raz-, though the overlap is not as strong.
+The middle part of Table 2 presents combinations where the meaning of the imperfective simplex verb is compatible with the meaning of raz-, though the overlap is not as strong.
 One can stamp one’s feet without crushing anything, and destruction can be achieved by various means, of which crushing is only one.
 Expansion of resources when getting rich is compatible with swelling.
 Heating up and bursting into tears are possible types of excitement.

 In the combinations at the bottom of Table 2, the meaning of raz- is unrelated to the meaning of the simplex verb.
-When the meanings of the prefix and the simplex verb contrast, the meaning of the prefix coerces a new meaning for the prefixed perfective verb, as we see in this group of verbs.
+When the meanings of the prefix and of the simplex verb contrast, the meaning of the prefix coerces a new meaning for the prefixed perfective verb, as we see in this group of verbs.
 The motion verbs meaning ‘fly’ and ‘convey by vehicle’ do not in themselves specify any direction; the path of movement is determined by the apart meaning of raz-.
 Shaking does not necessarily entail the breaking apart of an object; that nuance is supplied by raz-.
 Bowing can be done under many circumstances; only with raz- does it refer to rituals of departure.
-One can roll a variety of rounded objects, but when prefixed by raz-, the verb with this meaning subsumes the use of a rolling pin and the direct object is dough that is spread out prior to baking.
+One can roll a variety of rounded objects but, when prefixed by raz-, the verb with this meaning subsumes the use of a rolling pin and the direct object is dough that is spread out prior to baking.
 Working is a heterogeneous intransitive activity, but in combination with raz- it implies the development of something and requires a direct object.
 In its un- meaning, raz- yields perfective verbs that denote the opposite of the meanings of the corresponding imperfective simplex verbs: ‘tie’ becomes ‘untie’, ‘encode’ becomes ‘decode’, and ‘think, plan’ becomes ‘undo one’s plan’.